SiliconLabs/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

   - For Doorlock use case, TCP_RECEIVE should be 1 and for camera streaming scenario TCP_RECEIVE should be 0.

 - **Configure the following parameters in app.c**
   - Configure RECEIVE_DATA_TIMEOUT.
 It is the interval between two successive trigger commands from the application.
 It is in milli seconds.
+It should be greater than [rx_latency](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t#rx-latency) configured in **TWT Use Case Demo App**

   - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.